-2019 is the bicentennial year of the ‘Peterloo Massacre’ in Manchester, and together with Brian Peters and Laura Smyth I’m working on a project entitled ‘The Road to Peterloo’ to bring the importance of this event into the public eye.
+2019 is the bicentennial year of the ‘Peterloo Massacre’ in Manchester, and together with Brian Peters and Laura Smyth, we have been performing our show, ‘The Road to Peterloo’, since June.

 On 16 August 1819 it’s estimated that over 60,000 people from Manchester and the surrounding towns and villages gathered on St Peter’s Field to listen to Henry ‘Orator’ Hunt campaigning for universal male suffrage and parliamentary reform.
 At that time Manchester had no MP’s.
 It was a legal and peaceful demonstration with families wearing their Sunday best.
 What followed is documented in Mike Leigh’s film ‘Peterloo’, released last year, when the magistrates, in a panic, gave orders to The Manchester Yeomanry to arrest Hunt and disperse the crowd.
 They were a drunken, ill-disciplined, part-time cavalry who attacked with sabres killing 18 and wounding at least 600, including many women who were specifically targeted.